 Honolulu Museum of Art

-One of the leading figures in China’s younger generation of artists working in new media, Chen Qiulin (b.
-1975) explores the social impact of China’s rapid urban development through video installations.
-Filmed through the lens of her personal experience, the installations articulate tensions—between the individual and society, inherent and constructed identity, and past and present—that have resulted from the unprecedented emergence of China as an international superpower in the last four decades.
+Chen Qiulin (b.
+1975) is one of the leading figures in China's younger generation of artists working in new media.
+Her video installations explore the social impact of China's rapid urban development, through the lens of her personal experience.
+They articulate the tensions between the individual and society, inherent and constructed identity, and past and present (both for the self and the nation as a whole) that have resulted from the unprecedented emergence of China as a major international superpower in the last four decades.